by Brian Tomasik

 - It might turn out that controlling AI increases net expected suffering, in which case MIRI's work would be harmful.

-- MIRI promotes scenarios like filling the galaxy with sentience as good outcomes.
-It's clustered with other "existential risk" work, some of which may be bad from the standpoint of suffering reduction.
+- MIRI is clustered with other "existential risk" organizations, some of whose efforts may be bad from the standpoint of suffering reduction.
 (On the other hand, MIRI may also take "existential risk" people away from less savory projects.)

 - Filling MIRI's funding gaps might lead more people to fund non-AI "existential risk" projects instead, which could be bad.
 (On the other hand, helping MIRI expand and become more popular might increase its long-term room for funding.)